 Topwater fishing is fun because you see the strike.
 And those strikes can come at any moment during your retrieve, which adds anticipation and excitement.
 Often strikes seem to come when you’re not looking at your lure.
-That seems to happen so often that some anglers purposely look away every cast, hoping to bait the bass gods into smiling down with a strike.
-There are endless varieties of topwater lures: Walkers, poppers, twitch baits, frogs, toads and propbaits are just some of them.
+That seems to happen so often that some anglers purposely look away from every cast, hoping to bait the bass gods into smiling down with a strike.
+There are endless varieties of topwater lures: Walkers, poppers, twitch baits, frogs, toads, and prop baits are just some of them.
 One that has seen its spotlight fade is the buzzbait.
 It came on the scene as bass fishing — especially tournament fishing — blossomed in the 1970s.
-It is a simple lure that’s built with a paddlewheel blade, spinnerbait-like frame and multistrand skirt.
-There is even an inline version — arranged like a trout spinner — that shines brightest in heavy vegetation.
+It is a simple lure built with a paddlewheel blade, spinnerbait-like frame, and multistrand skirt.
+Even an inline version — arranged like a trout spinner — shines brightest in heavy vegetation.
 That simplicity crosses over to how a buzzbait is fished.
 It only needs a steady retrieve to keep it churning the surface.
-About the only adjustments you can make to it is speeding it up or slowing it down.
+The only adjustments you can make are speeding it up or slowing it down.
 All others are made to the lure itself.

 The additional blades increase sound and commotion.
 They also add lift, helping the lure climb to the surface faster at the beginning of the retrieve and allowing it to be fished slower.

-There is one style of buzzbait does that particularly well.
+There is one style of buzzbait that does that exceptionally well.
 It goes by several nicknames and flies under many anglers’ radars, but the side-by-side blade configuration is gaining tackle box space.
-It first hit the mainstream market about 20 years ago, when Roland Martin put his name on a Blue Fox version, but it never displaced the popularity of any of the single-blade models.
+It first hit the mainstream market about 20 years ago, when Roland Martin put his name on a Blue Fox version, but it never displaced the popularity of any single-blade models.
 Side-by-side buzzers continued to arrive at tackle shops, including one built by Indianapolis-based Accent Tackle.
-Its High Rider B-2 buzzbait is easily recognizable because of the small, foam floats behind each blade.
-Shane Lineberger, a Lincolnton, N.C., bass angler who competes in the Bassmaster Opens along with a smattering of local events, prefers the Tar Heel-made Twin-V Buzzbait, which is made by Monroe, N.C.-based TrueSouth Custom Lures.
+Its High Rider B-2 buzzbait is easily recognizable because of the small foam that floats behind each blade.
+Shane Lineberger, a Lincolnton, N.C., bass angler who competes in the Bassmaster Opens along with a smattering of local events, prefers the Tar Heel-made Twin-V Buzzbait, which Monroe, N.C.-based TrueSouth Custom Lures, makes.
 “It catches the right fish,” he said.
 “It has a sound of its own.
-Sometimes the blades clack, and it has a really high-pitch sound.”
+Sometimes the blades clack, and it has a high-pitch sound.”
 He keeps his selection simple.
 He uses the 3/8-ounce size.
 As far as colors, he ties on a black one when the water is clear and a white one when it’s dirty.

 Some buzzbaits sport one additional variation — a clacker.
 It’s a free-swinging metal flapper that hangs above the line tie.
-The blade smacks it each revolution, making the clacking sound from which its name is derived.
-In certain situations, such as extremely muddy water or thick vegetation, it surely draws a bass’s attention.
-Other times, when cover is sparse or water clear, it can be a deterrent, spooking bass.
+The blade smacks it each revolution, making the clacking sound derived from its name.
+It draws a bass's attention in certain situations, such as extremely muddy water or thick vegetation.
+When the cover is sparse or water clear, it can be a deterrent, spooking bass.
 It also can draw unwanted attention during a tournament.
 That exact situation happened on North Carolina’s Lake Wylie late last fall.
-It was immediately apparent what the competitor, who was almost out of sight at the other end of the creek, was throwing without even seeing it.
+It was immediately apparent what the competitor, almost out of sight at the other end of the creek, was throwing without seeing it.
 The rhythmic clack that his buzzbait made carried across the water and echoed off the boathouses.

 During the summer, Lineberger always rigs a buzzbait on at least one rod.
-The water temperature dictates how much he throws it during the day.
-As it becomes warmer the buzzbait window narrows.
+The water temperature dictates how much he throws it during the day as it becomes warmer, and the buzzbait window narrows.
 When the water is at its warmest — summer surface temperatures in the mid-90s are common in his neck of the woods — the first 35 or 40 minutes in the morning might be the only time bass will chase one.
 The window remains closed in the evening because water is slow to cool, needing an entire night to drop enough to move bass shallow.
 When the temperature is right, he’ll throw it all day, especially when it’s cloudy.
-Whenever he throws it he starts with a fast retrieve, key to generating a reaction strike.
-An argument can be made that a buzzbait looks like a couple shad or even a frog sliding along the surface, but no one knows for sure.
-In the end, it’s the commotion that draws the bass to it, and the speed makes it bite immediately or lose forever what may be a meal.
-If the daily conditions are putting bass in a conservative mood and causing them to miss a buzzbait, he will slow the retrieve until he finds the speed they want.
+He starts with a fast retrieve key to generate a reaction strike whenever he throws it.
+An argument can be made that a buzzbait looks like a couple of shad or even a frog sliding along the surface, but no one knows.
+In the end, the commotion draws the bass to it, and the speed makes it bite immediately or lose what may be a meal forever.
+If the daily conditions put bass in a conservative mood and cause them to miss a buzzbait, he will slow the retrieve until he finds the speed they want.

 The angler is usually to blame when a bass blows up on a buzzbait but isn’t hooked.
 It’s natural to swing a hook set the instant a blowup happens.
 Self-control is needed when fishing buzzbaits, and there are ways to build it into your approach.

-There also are some modifications you can make to a buzzbait that will lead to a better hook-up ratio.
-The first is making the lure compact by trimming the skirt, so it’s no more than 1 inch behind the hook.
+You can also modify a buzzbait that will lead to a better hook-up ratio.
+The first is making the lure compact by trimming the skirt so it’s no more than 1 inch behind the hook.
 While popular on spinnerbaits, soft-plastic trailers aren’t needed on buzzbaits.
 Lineberger doesn’t run one, but he does add a trailer hook.
-You want the trailer hook to hang straight behind the main hook to keep it from snagging cover.
-The best way to make sure that happens is by discarding the rubber “keeper” that many lure-makers use to hold the trailer hook in place.
+You want the trailer hook to hang straight behind the main hook to keep it from snagging the cover.
+The best way to ensure that happens is by discarding the rubber “keeper” that many lure-makers use to hold the trailer hook.
 More often than not, it kicks and then holds the hook out to the side.
-Instead, put the trailer hook on and then, using a pair of needle-nose pliers, tighten its eye, so it’s smaller than the barb on the main hook but big enough to allow it swing freely.
+Instead, put the trailer hook on and then, using a pair of needle-nose pliers, tighten its eye, so it’s smaller than the barb on the main hook but big enough to allow it to swing freely.

 Even with all that, some bass will still be missed.
 Those you can blame on the bass, though there are still ways to catch them.
 One thing you can’t do is stop your retrieve.
-That kills the action that originally drew the bass and sends your buzzer to the bottom.
-What you can do is have a second rod rigged with a lure that you can throw back in after you’ve raced the buzzer back.
+That kills the action that initially drew the bass and sends your buzzer to the bottom.
+You can have a second rod rigged with a lure that you can throw back in after you’ve raced the buzzer back.

 Another option is to make your buzzbait more subtle.
-You can downsize to a lightweight 1/8-ounce one with a tiny blade, or you can switch to a soft-plastic toad such as a Stanley Ribbit.
-These baits are rigged Texas style and use the same steady retrieve as buzzbaits.
-Their little paddle feet kick up the surface like a buzzbait, but are more muted in sound and disturbance.
+You can downsize to a lightweight 1/8-ounce one with a tiny blade or switch to a soft-plastic toad such as a Stanley Ribbit.
+These baits are rigged Texas-style and use the same steady retrieve as buzzbaits.
+Their little paddle feet kick up the surface like a buzzbait but are more muted in sound and disturbance.
 When bass stop eating a buzzbait, these often keep drawing strikes.

 Lineberger likes to tuck his boat against the bank when he fishes a buzzbait.
-Once there, he’ll make long casts that run as close to parallel with the bank as possible.
-He’ll line up his retrieves so they cross shallow structure or pieces of cover.
-Seawalls, riprap and floating docks are some of his favorite targets.
+Once there, he’ll make long casts that parallel the bank.
+He’ll line up his retrieves, so they cross shallow structure or pieces of cover.
+Seawalls, riprap, and floating docks are some of his favorite targets.
 High water helps his attack, which was the case early last summer on his home lake, Norman.
 That additional depth kept more bass on shallow targets.
 Attacking the water like the way Lineberger does keeps you buzzbait in the strike zone longer.
 For example, you can line up the corner of a seawall, mooring float and several dock posts on one cast, increasing the number of ambush spots your lure passes.
-The same can be done on weed-filled natural lakes, but there it might be a point of bulrushes, a portion of an inside weedline and patch of lily pads.
+The same can be done on weed-filled natural lakes, but there might be a point of bulrushes, a portion of an inside weedline, and a patch of lily pads.

 The end of summer doesn’t mean the end of buzzbait success.
 As temperatures cool, the window opens wider, and bass will hit them almost all day, especially when it’s cloudy.
-Lineberger keeps throwing his buzzbait until water temperature drops to the low 60s.
+Lineberger keeps throwing his buzzbait until the water temperature drops to the low 60s.
 Fall also is when fishing in the river portions of Southern impoundments turns on.
-Buzzbaits are built for quickly exploring main river and backwater spots.
-They also make a good alternative to the crankbaits and spinnerbaits others are throwing at schooling bass.
+Buzzbaits are built for quickly exploring the main river and backwater spots.
+They also make an excellent alternative to the crankbaits, spinnerbaits others are throwing at schooling bass.

-That summer day on Lake Champlain was a classic fishing day: fun partner, fast action and fantastic weather.
-The buzzbait shined, allowing us to cover water, take advantage of active bass and whoop and holler every time one made a swirl the size of a manhole cover.
-Those are the reasons buzzbaits need to be an important part of your approach.
+That summer day on Lake Champlain was a classic fishing day: fun partner, fast action, and fantastic weather.
+The buzzbait shined, allowing us to cover water, take advantage of active bass, and whoop and holler every time one made a swirl the size of a manhole cover.
+Those are why buzzbaits need to be essential to your approach.
 They might not be the most technically advanced lure or have the flashiest patterns, but they catch lots of big bass.